NitorCreations/vault/rust/README.md

 # nitor-vault

-Library for encrypting keys and values using client-side encryption with AWS KMS keys.
+CLI and library for encrypting keys and values using client-side encryption with AWS KMS keys.

 ## Build